ExistingPerson08/amyos-gnome/README.md

 ## Package management

-GUI apps can be found as Flatpaks in the Discover app or [FlatHub](https://flathub.org/) and installed with `flatpak install ...`.
+GUI apps can be found as Flatpaks in the Gnome Software app or [FlatHub](https://flathub.org/) and installed with `flatpak install ...`.

 CLI apps are available from [Nix](https://search.nixos.org/packages) using `nix profile install nixpkgs#...` or setting up Home Manager with `ujust amy-setup-home` and changing `~/.config/home-manager/home.nix` packages list.
 GUI apps usually work fine too.

 ## Acknowledgments

-This project is based on the [Universal Blue image template](https://github.com/ublue-os/image-template) and builds upon the excellent work of the Universal Blue community.
+This project is based on the [Universal Blue image template](https://github.com/ublue-os/image-template) and [original AmyOS](https://github.com/astrovm/amyos) and builds upon the excellent work of the Universal Blue community.